ishakarki/MyCloset/README.md

 To set up the database:

 Make sure XAMPP is started!
+Go to your browser and access phpMyAdmin (localhost/phpMyAdmin or localhost:portnumber/phpMyAdmin)

 Create a database call mycloset.